Steppe mammoth: Evolution

 M. trogontherii is suggested to have derived from an early population of Mammuthus meridionalis in East Asia.
-The oldest records M. trogontherii are known from China, around 1.7 million years old, from the Nihewan Formation near Majuangou, Hebei.
+The oldest records of M. trogontherii are known from China, around 1.7 million years old, from the Nihewan Formation near Majuangou, Hebei.
 Steppe mammoths arrived in North America across Beringia around 1.5-1.3 million years ago, giving rise to the Columbian mammoth (the ancestor was previously thought to be M. meridionalis but this was due to misinterpretation of tooth wear patterns).
 Steppe mammoths replaced European Mammuthus meridionalis between 1–0.7 million years ago, in a complex diachronous mosaic pattern, coincident with the arrival of the temperate-adapted straight-tusked elephant (Palaeoloxodon antiquus) to Europe.
 European populations of M. trogontherii experienced progressive size reduction towards the end of the Middle Pleistocene, from around 400,000-300,000 years ago onwards.

 The woolly mammoth (Mammuthus primigenius) had emerged in Northeast Siberia from M. trogontherii by around 600-500,000 years ago, reaching the typical molar morphology of M. primigenius around 400,000 years ago.
 Mammoths with M. primigenius type molar morphology displaced those of M. trogontherii type in Europe over the course of the late Middle Pleistocene, which was largely complete by 200,000 years ago (~MIS 7/6 boundary) in a protracted highly complex pattern including some molars with intermediate morphology between the two species that likely reflects gene flow from Siberian woolly mammoths into European M. trogontherii.'
 Some authors have given remains intermediate between M. trogontherii and M. primigenius the species names Mammuthus intermedius and Mammuthus chosaricus (sometimes Mammuthus trogontherii chosaricus), though the definitions of these supposed species are poorly defined, and some remains attributed to these forms are similar in enamel thickness and lamellar length to "classic" early Middle Pleistocene M. trogontherii.
 The youngest remains attributed to M. trogontherii in Europe are known from early MIS 6 and hail from Nosak in the Kostolac Basin of northeastern Serbia, around 192,000 years old.
 The replacement of European M. trogontherii by woolly mammoths is widely considered to mark the extinction of the species, though some authors have suggested that M. trogontherii survived in northern China and southern Siberia into the Last Glacial Period, and at least one specimen from China has been dated to between 40,000-30,000 years ago.

 M. trogontherii is suggested to be the ancestor of the dwarf mammoth species Mammuthus lamarmorai which inhabited the island of Sardinia in the Mediterranean during the late Middle Pleistocene and Late Pleistocene.